gabors-data-analysis/gabors-data-analysis.github.io/_pages/instructor-faq.md

+## Graduate / Master programs

+>**Q: How much time is needed to go through the textbook fully?**

+A. One way to proceed is to tackle a chapter a week - so 24 weeks.
+It may take on average about 4 hours to go through a chapter including theory, the case studies and some discussion.
+This would mean about 100 contact hours, excluding specific coding seminars.

+Students will spend at least 300 minutes with review, practive questions and reviewing code.

+>**Q: How would a coding class fit in?**

+A. It is useful to have some coding course running in parallel with Data Analysis, especially in the beginning.

+In our experience, a coding course of 20-30 hours is useful.
+This could be done separately or as seminars to the main course.
+Codes for case studies are becoming more and more complicated, so may be used to learn.

-## Graduate Business Analytics
+## MS Business / Management, MBA

+>**Q: How is this book different to 'business statistics', can it be used in those classes?**

+A. The topics covered in the first half of the book -- descriptive statistics, testing, regression analysis -- often feature in business statistics classses.
+Those may be used directly.
+We add two important factors:

+1. Completed case studies based on real life problems.
+They illustrate key decision points, the difficulties of working with real life data and potential benefits as well.
+2. Topics that may not be part of business statistics but are useful.
+Data collection and data quality are main issues in modern analytics.
+Understanding how we generalize patterns, or model interpretation are both very helpful for future managers, too.

 ## Phd
 >**Q: I am running a metrics course for a Phd program for management and finance students in a business school.
 I plan to do an applied course, slightly less technical than a graduate econometrics course.
-Is this book the right fit? **
+Is this book the right fit?**

 A. We think so, because:
 1. It offers a good mix of tools for future applied researchers